AnaisUrlichs/react-article-display/README.md

 ## Tutorial

-This is the final version of the "Tutorial on Helm Hooks and Codefresh"
+This template React App is used in the tutorial "Getting started with Helm 3 using React and Codefresh".

-To learn more about Helm and using Helm in React to build and deploy a Docker image on your Kubernetes cluster follow the tutorial "Getting started with Helm 3 using React and Codefresh"
+Follow the tutorial learn more about Helm and using Helm in React to build and deploy a Docker image on your Kubernetes cluster.

+If you are already familiar with Kubernetes and Helm, you might want to check-out the following "Tutorial on Helm Hooks and Codefresh".

 ## Running the project